marissaorea/Blog-Template/README.md

 # Blog-
 Blog with some Ipsum Lorem text.
-The main feature is the background!
+The main feature is the background, borders and font.